susan45liu-hash/matlab-tutorial/Chapter01_MATLAB_basics.md

   -4  -5  -6   4   5   6
   -7  -8  -9   7   8   9
 ```
-3. Complex matrices can be constructed using real and imaginary parts.
+**3. Complex matrices can be constructed using real and imaginary parts.**
 ```matlab
 >> B=[1,2,3;4,5,6];
 >> C=[6,7,8;9,10,11];